How much is a trademark?

 These are the types of questions I get all the time when it comes to answering the question, “how much to trademark a name.”

 You may not realize it, but you – and everyone around you – interacts with trademarks and trademark cost every single day.

 That’s why it becomes extremely important to know how much does it cost to trademark a name.
-If you have a business, you should simply know how much it costs to trademark a logo and how much it costs to trademark a name.
+If you have a business, you should simply know how much does it cost to trademark a logo and how much it costs to trademark a name.

-Well, it is because trademark is really just a proper and official synonym for the word, “brand.”
+Well, it is because a trademark is just a proper and official synonym for the word, “brand.”

 It is smart to learn about the cost of trademarks so that you will be prepared when you have to file a trademark for your name or logo.
-But before going ahead, you should also know other basics such as why exactly you should trademark, how much it costs to trademark a name, and various other essential details related to trademarking your business.
+But before going ahead, you should also know other basics such as why exactly you should trademark, how much it costs of trademarking a name and various other essential details related to trademarking your business.